 Prior to opening RPA, John managed the federal government relations team for International Paper, a Fortune 100 global corporation.
 Before joining International Paper, John served as the Senior Government Relations Advisor to the firm of McGuiness & Williams where his clients included the R.R.
 Donnelley & Sons Co., and the HR Policy Association.
 He also spent more than a decade with the Printing Industries of America, the nation's largest graphic arts trade association, where his positions included Senior Director, Government Affairs.
 John started his career in Washington on the staff of former US Senator Donald Stewart (D-AL).

 J.W.
-Mike Starr is the Director of Strategic Initiatives at Workiva and is a subject matter expert for financial and regulatory reporting using structured data.
+Mike Starr is the Vice President of Governmental and Regulatory Affairs at Workiva and is a subject matter expert for financial and regulatory reporting using structured data.
 Starr joined the Workiva team in September 2012.
 He previously served as an advisor to the SEC Chief Accountant focusing on the information needs of investors and the use of structured data to meet those needs.
 Prior to joining the SEC, he was a partner at Grant Thornton for 30 years where he served as Chief Operating for Grant Thornton International Ltd. overseeing global strategy development and implementation and public policy.
 Active in professional activities, he was recognized as distinguished accounting alumnus of Oklahoma State University and inducted into the School of Accounting Hall of Fame.

 Sherry Weir has been with Kearney since 1996 and became a Partner in 2005.
 Sherry directs Kearney’s financial management and information systems consulting business primarily within the Departments of the Treasury, Department of Education and Veterans Affairs.